 1. Find Tools to Help You Quit Drinking

 Is it possible to stop drinking without doing an extended stay at an expensive rehabilitation facility?
 We’re here to tell you that it’s not only possible but within reach.
 Monument is committed to empowering our members to change their relationship with alcohol from the comfort of their own home.

 Recovery is rarely a linear journey.
 And while there’s no one-size-fits-all approach, there are tools and techniques that can be tailored to your needs, and get you from where you are to where you want to be.
 This guide will walk through a holistic, research-based approach to how to quit drinking for good.

 Examining your relationship with alcohol is an important preliminary step to quitting drinking.
 It’s an act of self-care.
 Not sure where to start?
 The personalized treatment plans from Monument begin with a pre-screener survey to evaluate your drinking habits.
-You’ll answer questions like, “In the past year, have you continued to drink even though it was causing trouble with your family or friends?”
-Your answers will be protected and used only by your Care Team to determine how Monument plans can best help you reach your goals.
+Your answers will be protected and used only by your Care Team to determine how Monument plans can best help you reach your goals for sobriety or moderation.

 When it comes to quitting drinking, having a sober support team can play a vital role.
 Instead of trying to tackle it alone, we recommend leaning on a combination of friends and family, physicians, therapists, and a community of sober peers.

 If you’re not ready to talk to your friends and family about your drinking habit, that’s okay!
 It’s why we created the Monument Community, including our forum and therapist-moderated alcohol support groups.
 Because so many people are navigating this too, you should be able to connect with them anonymously, entirely online.
 You can join support groups on or off camera, and will never be called on to share.